 plundered the property of the archbishop, the clothes of the clergy and servants, and even the utensils from the workshop.
 They swiftly made off with all the which they found in his stables, as spoils.The Plantagenet Chronicles, edited by Elizabeth Hallam

-Brito and the three other knights, Riginald Fitzurse, Sir William Traci and Hugh de Morville fled to Scotland and then to Knaresborough Castle in Yorkshire.
+Brito and the three other knights, Riginald Fitzurse, Sir William Traci and Hugh de Morville fled to Scotland and then to Knaresborough Castle in Yorkshire, owned by Morville.
 All four were excommunicated by Pope Alexander III at Easter 1171.
 They were each ordered to make a 14-year pilgrimage to the Holy Land in penitence.
-Brito, also known as Richard le Breton, is said to have eventually retired to the island of Jersey, but nothing more is known of his eventual fate.
+Once their penitential duties in the Holy Land were fulfilled, they were to visit the holy places barefoot and in hair shirts and then to live alone for the rest of their lives on the Black Mountain near Antioch and spend their time in vigil, prayer, and lamentation.
+It is believed that none of the four knights returned from the Holy Land, though one legend has Brito, also known as Richard le Breton, eventually retiring to the island of Jersey.
+Nothing more is known of his eventual fate.

 Thomas Becket, Archbishop of Canterbury, was canonised on Ash Wednesday, 21 February 1173.